AIM-Harvard/pyradiomics/docs/faq.rst

 2. 3D or slice: Although PyRadiomics supports single slice (2D) feature extraction, the input is still required to have 3 dimensions (where in case of 2D, a dimension may be of size 1).

+If you want to use 2D, color and/or 4D volumes, additional preprocessing is required to convert the images.
+See `this thread <https://groups.google.com/forum/#!topic/pyradiomics/QLdD_qEw3PY>`_ for some tips and tricks on how to achieve this.

 Can I use DICOM-RT struct for the input mask?
 #############################################